RDP: Grow

 Target audience

-This workshop will help you scope exactly how your landscape and some of the 'rules' of how you work may have changed.
-You’ll review the extent and limits of your working environment, review your priorities and what that means for your workload in any given moment.
-Then you’ll be in a better place to define how you choose to work within those changes.
+This workshop will help you review your 'rules' of how you work, and adapt them to serve you better.
+You’ll review what really matters to you, and what that means for prioritising your workload in any given moment.
+Then you’ll be in a better place to define how you choose to work within and flex those changes.
+With greater clarity on your workload and what is really important to you, experiment with tools that help you optimise small pockets of time.

-• Gain clarity on your workload in your individual research context, and define your priorities
+- Gain clarity on your workload in your research context, and clearly define your priorities

-• Explore the assumptions underpinning your current way of working - enhance what is working for you, and change what isn't
+- Explore the assumptions that underpin your current way of working - enhance what is working for you, and change what isn't

-• Take more deliberate control of your attention, energy, and work towards a positive impact on your workload
+- Take more deliberate control of your attention, energy, and commitments, to experience a positive impact on your workload

-This workshop is designed and delivered by Dr Sarah Robins-Hobden.
+This workshop is designed and delivered by Dr Sarah Robins-Hobden, chartered psychologist.